fabiofedele69/reporting/README.md

 ## Notes

-The synthetic AML data generation framework itself is not part of the capstone proposal submission.
+The AML data generation framework itself is not part of the capstone proposal submission.

 This repository focuses on the generated datasets and their analysis in support of the proposed machine learning tasks.

+The purpose of the notebook is to document:

+* Dataset origin
+* Dataset structure
+* Feature inventory
+* Data lineage
+* Case-level construction
+* Preliminary exploratory analysis
+* Machine learning feasibility

 ---